Online Safety Policy

 - Read, understand, sign and adhere to an acceptable use policy (AUP)

 - Report any concerns, no matter how small, to the designated safeguarding lead / online safety coordinator as named in the AUP

 - Maintain an awareness of current online safety issues and guidance

 - Model safe, responsible and professional behaviours in their own use of technology

-- Read, understand, sign and adhere to the pupil acceptable use policy and review this annually
+- Read, understand, sign and adhere to the pupil acceptable use policy, including the remote learning responsible use policy for pupils and review this annually

 - Understand the importance of reporting abuse, misuse or access to inappropriate materials

 - Know what action to take if they or someone they know feels worried or vulnerable when using online technology